11 Common Baby-Making Mistakes You Are Making and How to Correct Them

 2. Too Much Physical Intimacy

-It is said that having intercourse every day is not a good idea when a couple is trying to conceive as it can decrease the amount of sperm that a man produces.
+Although irregular sex is important to increase the chances of conception, it is said that having intercourse every day is not a good idea when a couple is trying to conceive.
+It can decrease the amount of sperm that a man produces.

 3. Being Unaware of the Fertile Window